giuliano-altobelli/databricks-automation-bundles/docs/design-docs/databricks-dab-monorepo-foundation-design.md

 - Require lightweight promotion evidence for production from the beginning.
 - Keep implementation details out of this foundation design when they belong in a focused bundle spec.

+# Phasing

+Phase 1 is delivered in two slices.
+This document remains the target design for all of phase 1; this section records delivery status.

+## Phase 1a: Repository Foundation (shipped 2026-06-25)

+Tracked in [Databricks DAB Monorepo Foundation Phase 1](../implementation/databricks-dab-monorepo-foundation-phase-1.md).
+The tracker predates this phasing split and is titled "Phase 1".

+Shipped:

+- root `uv` tooling environment and `prek.toml`
+- `repoctl` with `discover`, `validate`, and `changed`
+- project and bundle metadata schemas and validation
+- generic project and bundle templates
+- one inert sample project and bundle metadata fixture
+- offline tests and a recorded local verification log

+## Phase 1b: Enforcement and Dogfood (pending)

+- PR-validation GitHub Actions workflow: `uv` bootstrap, `prek`, `repoctl validate`, and changed-bundle computation
+- `repoctl evidence check` for promotion-decision evidence
+- ABAC dogfood bundle `projects/platform-governance/bundles/abac-jira-project-access/` with its focused `SPEC.md`
+- concrete `abac-access-map` bundle template

+UAT and production deployment workflows and CI evidence artifact upload follow after phase 1b.

 # Ownership Boundary

-The future DAB monorepo consumes platform controls owned by this Terraform repository.
+This DAB monorepo consumes platform controls owned by the external [databricks-infra](https://github.com/giuliano-altobelli/databricks-infra.git) Terraform repository.

-Terraform owns stable platform controls:
+The `databricks-infra` Terraform repository owns stable platform controls:

 - `prod_security` and its governance schemas
 - governed tag definitions and allowed values